msatyan/RCExtension/README.md

    R_registerRoutines( dllInfo, cMethods, callMethods, NULL, NULL);
 }
 ```
-During the .C interface call we are providing more details about the argument type of the C function.
-R uses this additional information during marshaling the value of the parameter across language boundary.
-Where as in case of .Call interface the parameters are being accessed by reference then R assume the other language already know about the parameter type and its memory layout.
+The .C interface is very useful when we decided to expose existing C library function in R that knows nothing about R. Then while binding by using .C interface we are providing more details about the argument type of the native C functions.
+R uses this additional information during marshaling the value of the parameter while exchanging across language boundary.
+Where as in case of .Call interface the parameters are being accessed by reference then R assume each of the languages already know about the parameter type and its memory layout.